ibm-cloud-docs/cis/helpful-tools.md

 ### Generating an HAR file
 {: #generating-a-har-file}

 An HAR file is a recording of HTTP requests from a web browser.
 Browsers, such as Chrome, have a Developer Tools section that can help you get set up to make HAR files.
+For more information on how to create a HAR file, see [How do I generate a HAR file?](/docs/cis?topic=cis-generate-har-files) in the troubleshooting section.